YottaDB/YDBDoc/ProgGuide/devcycle.rst

    $ gtmgbldir=payroll.gld
    $ export gtmgbldir

 This establishes the current value of the environment variable gtmgbldir as payroll.gld.
-YottaDB/GT.M uses gtmgbldir to identify the current Global Directory.
+YottaDB uses gtmgbldir to identify the current Global Directory.
 When defined at the shell prompt, gtmgbldir maintains the defined value only for the current login session.
 The next time you log into UNIX, you must again define the value of gtmgbldir as payroll.gld to use it as the current Global Directory.

 This example defines gtmgbldir without a full pathname.
 The environment variable points to the payroll.gld file in the current working directory.
-Therefore if the default directory changes, YottaDB/GT.M attempts to locate the Global Directory in the new default directory and cannot use the original file.
+Therefore if the default directory changes, YottaDB attempts to locate the Global Directory in the new default directory and cannot use the original file.
 If you intend for the Global Directory to consistently point to this file, even if the default directory changes, use a full file-specification for gtmgbldir.

 .. parsed-literal::
    $ /usr/lib/fis-gtm/V6.0-0001_x86/gtm
-   GTM>do ^GDE
+   YDB>do ^GDE
    %GDE-I-LOADGD, Loading Global Directory file
            /home/jdoe/.fis-gtm/V6.0-001_x86/g/payroll.gld
    %GDE-I-VERIFY, Verification OK
    GDE>

-This invokes the Global Directory Editor by entering GDE from the YottaDB/GT.M prompt and produces an informational message.
+This invokes the Global Directory Editor by entering GDE from the YottaDB prompt and produces an informational message.

 .. parsed-literal::
    GDE> show all